This Inspirational, Out and Proud Spotlight brought to you by Matthew Clark Davison, Writer, and Educator.

 When did you know?

 A simple question but complicated to answer for someone (like me) born in 1970.
 Know what?
-In the pre-internet days, it was nearly impossible to know a single fact about the variety of expressions of human sexuality, especially in the suburbs where my parents moved when I was ten (a place that was mostly Caucasian and middle class and Christian).
+In the pre-internet days, it was nearly impossible to know a single fact about the variety of expressions of human sexuality, especially in the suburbs where my parents moved when I was ten (a place where people described themselves as “Caucasian” and “middle-class” and “Christian”).
 I recognized my attraction to the same gender at some point before adolescence, but my aesthetic (what I thought was beautiful/compelling/interesting about the world) and my gaze (the lens through which I experienced it) I’d later learn was very queer and gender-non-conforming from as early as I remember.
 3?
 4?
 Teachers and classmates, family, neighbors, the Catholic Church (my parents made me a member) spoke about sexuality and attraction to the same gender as something negative, and I did not think of myself negatively.
 I knew I expressed myself and experienced the world differently than my brothers and father seemed to, but I had no basis for comparison and no models to know whether or not I was queer or trans.
 I played Wonder Woman by repurposing my bathrobe as long hair and its belt as the golden lasso.
 I also widened the necks in my soccer sweatshirts so they’d hang off the shoulder and cut the toes off my tube socks so I’d have leg warmers.
 I kept a lip gloss and mascara I’d swiped from a babysitter’s purse in my room and applied both in a locked bathroom to encourage glamor and to fight loneliness and suburban boredom.
 I didn’t associate this with being queer.
 I felt compelled to be myself and knew I needed to hide it because people didn’t like feminine boys.

 When did you come out?